There are two types of trust signals: One for a user, and one for Google.

 - Good IP Neighborhood (Premium or Unique IP Hosting)

-As always with me, this can be exploited.
+And as always with me, this can be exploited.

 Adding trust signals to your own websites means you can get away with doing more risky things offsite.